cybsf/Cybsf/README.md

-# Hello, i'm Stephen and welcome to my profile!

 ## [~]$ whoami
 Hello, i'm Stephen.
 I'm an applied informatics student with a personal intrest in cybersecurity.
 Feel free to use my projects, summaries and cheat sheets for personal knowledge development!